pierre42100/ACMEresponder/docs/docs/evaluation.md

 ## Prepare the storage
-First, you need to intialize the Certification Authority that will be used to sign issued certificates :
+First, you need to initialize the Certification Authority that will be used to sign issued certificates :

 ```bash
 # Create storage directory